quipper/i18n-dts/README.md

 You can enable watch mode by adding `--watch` (shorthand `-w`) flag.

-In the watch mode, react-native-typed-i18n watches update of model file and generates declaration file when the model file is updated.
+In the watch mode, react-native-typed-i18n watches update of model file and generates d.ts file when the model is updated.

 ```sh
 typed-i18n --watch